 - PTSD from direct exposure or witnessing of trauma if aged 18+

-Other Information on Applying for Medical Marijuana in Georgia
+Other Information on the Georgia Medical Marijuana License Process

 If you suffer from one of the qualifying conditions, here is some vital information.
 Remember, it is a challenge to find a cannabis doctor in Georgia willing to get involved.